“I feel like a kid again!” Marcus exclaimed while drawing the torso of his “exquisite creature”.

 One of the guards now calls me “the Play-Doh Lady,” and it’s a name I carry proudly.
 I promise to bring them a jar of their own next time, and they too are delighted by the thought.
 He chuckles at the silliness of the suggestion, but earnestly asks if I could bring him the colour green.

-It is quite a sight to behold – a grown man in this tough, heavily protected uniform who has been told to “serve and protect,” and who has internalized that role so deeply, is tickled by the promise of a toy.
+It is quite a sight to behold – a grown man in this tough, heavily protected uniform who has been told to “serve and protect,” and who has internalized that role, is tickled by the promise of a toy.

 In these moments, I look at these men’s faces, and I see playful, kind, and innocent children who are full of curiosity, creativity, and wonder.

 Both instances are powerful reminders for me that we are all just big kids who want to play.
-Both instances break my heart to see just how far we’ve strayed from these integral parts of ourselves.
-And both instances ignite a spark in me, knowing that it does not take all that much to reconnect to our shared humanity.
+It breaks my heart to see just how far we’ve strayed from these integral parts of ourselves.
+It also ignites a spark in me, knowing that it does not take all that much to reconnect with our shared humanity.

 This little glimmer of joy expressed by these grown men over Play-Doh fuels a hope in me that healing is oh so very possible, and it is all within our grasp.

-Over the last couple of years, I’ve been guided and inspired by adrienne maree brown and her book 'Pleasure Activism: The Politics of Feeling Good', and I have been rooting all of our workshops and gatherings with as much joy, play, and beauty as I can muster.
+Over the last couple of years, I’ve been deeply inspired by adrienne maree brown and her book 'Pleasure Activism: The Politics of Feeling Good', and I have been rooting all of our workshops and gatherings with as much joy, play, and beauty as I can muster.

 ““Pleasure is the point.
 Feeling good is not frivolous, it is freedom.
 We can gift it to each other in a million ways: with authentic presence, abundant care, and honesty; with boundaries that keep us from overextending; with slower kisses; with foot massages in the evening; with baby hugs and elder hugs; with delicious food; with supported solitude and listening to our bodies, our shameless desire, and coordinated longing.””

-In the case of my time inside, we have been gifting freedom to each other with exquisite creatures and Play-Doh, by holding space for our child-like wonder and silly selves.
+In the case of my time inside, we have been gifting freedom to each other with exquisite creatures and self-portraits and Play-Doh, by holding space for our child-like wonder and silly selves.

 These small moments are not frivolous; they are the point.

-And I know that it is through more and more of these “small” moments that we will shift our larger systems and birth new ones.
+I know that it is through more and more of these “small” moments that we will chip away at our current systems of oppression and create systems rooted in care, justice, and liberation.